Nikorokia/2019_coding_puzzles/README.md

-# Solutions to coding puzzles for 2019
+# Solutions to coding puzzles
-My personal solutions to coding puzzles I find online, in 2019.
+My personal solutions to coding puzzles I find online.

 Purpose: exercising my coding muscles with fun challenges and using a variety of languages.